SooSL is software for deaf people. Hearing people can use it too, to learn a sign language.

 If we learn that someone has broken into our computer systems, and possibly has seen or changed your personal information, we will investigate.
 If this is a crime, we will cooperate with police while they investigate the crime.
 If we think others may hurt you because they know your information, or if the law requires, we will tell you by email.
 We will tell you what happened, how it may affect you, and how you can protect yourself.

-When you use the SooSL website, some of your personal information is stored on your own computer.
+When you use SooSL Web, some of your personal information is stored on your own computer.
 You control this information.
-There are different types; one type is called a “cookie”, another is called “local storage”.
+There are different ways to store this information.
+One way is called a “cookie”; another is called “local storage”.
 The SooSL website may use either type to remember how you work, to give you a more personal experience.
 You can choose not to let SooSL store this information on your computer, but then you will not be able to log in or see private dictionaries.
 Information about how you use the SooSL website is stored with your browser (Chrome, Edge, Safari, Firefox, etc.).
 You can delete browser information by emptying the browser cache, and by deleting cookies and other personal information from inside your browser.

 We will keep your information as long as required so that:

-If you don’t use the SooSL website for three years, we may send you an email asking if you want to keep using the website.
+If you don’t use the SooSL website for three years, we may send you an email asking if you want to continue using the website.
 If we don’t get an answer in one month, we may delete your account and all information about you.
+You will then lose access to private dictionaries and you will not be able to upload dictionaries.

 If we stop providing the SooSL website, we will delete all your personal information, unless a law requires us to keep it.